Severn River Yellow Perch: A Fishery Lost to Development

 Click here for additional information on Yellow Perch management.

-For additional information regarding the Severn River Yellow Perch, please contact Jim Uphoff, Project Leader for the Fisheries Habitat and Ecosystem Program in MD DNR.
+For additional information regarding the Severn River Yellow Perch, please contact Jim Uphoff, Project Leader for the Fisheries Ecosystem Assessment Division in MD DNR.